cjohansen/courier/README.md

 interaction for you.

-Courier's caching and retry mechanisms do not expect all the HTTP endpoints in the world to be perfectly spec-compliant, and allows you to tune them to a priori information about the APIs you're working with.
+Courier's caching and retry mechanisms do not expect all the HTTP endpoints in the world to be perfectly spec-compliant, and allows you to tune them to out of band information about the APIs you're working with.

 ## Hello, Courier